 Shanghai crude oil futures close higher

-Crude oil futures closed higher Wednesday in daytime trading on the Shanghai International Energy Exchange.

-The most active crude oil contract for June delivery was up 11.9 yuan (about 1.68 U.S. dollars) to close at 246.4 yuan a barrel.
+The most active crude oil contract for June delivery was up 2.3 yuan (about 32 U.S. cents) to close at 248.6 yuan a barrel.

 China launched the crude oil futures trading, which is open to overseas investment, in March 2018.